stuartellis/git-skills-1/content/home/exercise1.md

 # Please follow along

-For the rest of this section, you're working
+For the rest of this section, we're doing stuff.

 ----